 These Stock/OE style clutches will be designed for stock or mild bolt-on applications.
 These style clutches will provide you with an effortless pedal feel and reliable driving characteristics for years to come.
 If you are looking for a clutch as close to the factory as possible, these clutches are a great choice.

 These clutches will be designed for mild street-driven applications.
-These clutches are typically rated around 300-400 RWHP and are designed for a daily driven vehicle.
+These clutches are typically rated around 300-500 RWHP and are designed for a daily driven vehicle.
 The pedal effort will be slightly more strenuous than stock but will still have great driveability around town.
-These clutches tend to use an upgraded organic friction material that is designed to handle higher power loads over the OEM style options.
+These clutches tend to use an upgraded organic friction material designed to handle higher power loads over the OEM style options.

-Mustangs with 2.73 or 3.08 rear gears will experience a mild degree of chatter during certain driving conditions, period unless a very forgiving OE type replacement clutch is utilized.
-This is also a great time to upgrade your existing rear-end gear set to help offset this chatter if you run into this issue.
+Mustangs with 2.73 or 3.08 rear gears will experience mild chatter during certain driving conditions unless a forgiving OE-type replacement clutch is utilized.
+This is also a great time to upgrade your rear-end gear set to help offset this chatter if you run into this issue.
 LMR and these manufacturers do not recommend slicks or drag radials, which could void your clutch’s warranty.

-Mustangs with 2.73 or 3.08 rear gears will experience a mild degree of chatter during certain driving conditions, period unless a very forgiving OE type replacement clutch is utilized.
+Mustangs with 2.73 or 3.08 rear gears will experience a mild degree of chatter during certain driving conditions, period unless a very forgiving OE-type replacement clutch is utilized.
 This is also a great time to upgrade your existing rear-end gear set to help offset this chatter.
-Billet flywheels will be highly recommended with these applications.
+Billet flywheels will be highly recommended for these applications.

 Some of these clutch options will also be a dual-disc application.
 These dual disc clutches will be the best of both worlds.
 A dual-disc clutch will help spread the load over the two clutch discs rather than just the one.